 Although you cannot make edits while in Screen Simulator mode, you can view the function properties for a button to verify the correct button action is assigned.
-You can also view the screen flow of panels linked together by 'chain' buttons, which allows you to verify that buttons 'chain' or link
+You can also view the screen flow of panels linked together by 'chain' buttons, which allows you to verify that buttons 'chain' or link to the proper panels.

-© 2024 NCR Voyix.
-All rights reserved.
-NCR Voyix - Confidential Use and Disclose Solely Pursuant to Company Instructions to the proper panels.
 When you double-click a button in the Navigation window, the navigation tree expands to where the button is in the screen flow and highlights the selected button.